 - A collection of pus (an abscess) sometimes develops next to the womb (uterus) if the infection is severe.

 You are less likely to develop complications if you begin treatment within 2-3 days of symptoms starting.
 This may be possible if symptoms develop quickly.
 However, some women with PID have mild symptoms, or no symptoms at all.
 The infection may progress for quite some time before it is diagnosed or treated.

 What is the treatment for pelvic inflammatory disease?

 The usual treatment is a course of antibiotics for at least two weeks.
 Sometimes your doctor may feel you need to be in hospital for treatment.
 This is advisable if your temperature is very high (higher than 38°C) or there are signs of a collection of pus (an abscess).

-Two different antibiotics are usually prescribed.
+Two different antibiotics are often prescribed.
 This is to cover the range of possible germs (bacteria) that can cause PID.
+You may also be given an injection of an antibiotic first, followed by a course of one or two antibiotic tablets for two weeks.
+There are a number of different regimes to treat PID.
 It is important to take the full course of treatment.
 Treatment will usually be started as soon as possible if PID is suspected.
 This might sometimes be even before the results of samples (swabs) or other tests are available.
 This is because the earlier the treatment, the better the outlook, and the lower the risk of future fertility problems.

 Tell your doctor if you are (or may be) pregnant.
 This may affect the choice of antibiotic.